 Dr. Mariam Saleh Binladen is a young Saudi humanitarian who has devoted her life in support of Syrian Refugees and to shed light on what is considered to be the biggest catastrophe of our time.
 A dentist by profession, Dr. Mariam is also a certified endurance swimmer, who has taken part in major international competitions and initiated her own international events, in support of her cause.

-The following year, in June 2016, Dr. Mariam broke another record to become the first female ever to swim the entire length of the River Thames in London – a distance of 101 miles, which she completed in 11 days.
-Two months later, Dr. Mariam achieved yet another record of becoming the first Saudi woman to complete an assisted swim of 21 miles across the English Channel, which she concluded in 10 hours.
+The following year, in June 2016, Dr. Mariam broke another record to become the first female ever to swim the entire length of the River Thames in London – a distance of 101 miles, which she completed in 10 days.
+Two months later, Dr. Mariam achieved yet another record of becoming the first GCC female to complete an assisted swim of 21 miles across the English Channel, which she concluded in 11 hours & 45 minutes.
 The challenge itself was always met with more determination and perseverance from Dr. Mariam’s side, and it was the time where more and more people started noticing Dr. Mariam and began rallying around her cause.

 In December 2016, Dr. Mariam inaugurated her first dental center at the IMC Hospital site in Al Azraq Refugee camp in Jordan.
 The camp is home to over 55,000 refugees, and “Dr. Mariam’s Dental Center” was a joint collaboration between the Jordan Hashemite Charity Organization (JHCO) and IMC Hospital, to provide dental and oral care – all cost-free.
 It is fully equipped with the latest technology and operated by professional dentists provided by IMC Hospital.
 The opening of the dental center was the “cherry-on-top” and concluded a magnificent year filled not only with great achievements, but more importantly, more hope towards improving the lives of many Syrian refugees.